lauvshree/ASLADigitechLearningMaterial/Express and Node.md

 In the previous examples we worked out how to *fetch* from a remote server and process the response.
 We used a web API provided by a web application running on a remote server.
 Now we will look at how we can create such a web API using node.js and Express.js.

 It is presumed that you have node.js installed in your system.
-As the first step to creating a server side application we will create a new directory call api, traverse to that directory in your terminal and run the following command.
+As the first step to creating a server side application we will create a new directory called *api*, traverse to that directory in your terminal and run the following command.

 `npm init`

 This will init the api directory to serve as a web application.
 Follow the prompts on the screen to complete the intialization.
 * The package name by default is the name of the current folder (*api* in this case).
 You can specify a different name if you want.
-* It then asks you for the version you want to set.
+* Next it asks you for the version you want to set.
 The default is 1.0.0 and it is recommended you go with the default suggestion.
 * Next it prompts for a description where you can give a short description of what the api intends to do.
 We are trying to serve the pokemon requests.
-So the descrtion can be something like *An api to server Pokemon request*.
+So the descrtion can be something like *An api to serve Pokemon requests*.
 * Next we specify the entry point into the API, which by default is index.js.
 For conveniecne of use, we will make *api.js* as the entry point.
 * We will skip the next few prompts (or feel free to fill them in if you fancy it).
 * When it prompts for the author, you can give your name so that you can claim the rights and credits to the this magical API you are about to create.